 Dr Josefa Vidal Laveda completed her PhD in the Corr group and is now a postdoctoral researcher at EMPA, Switzerland working on battery materials.

 Akansha Goyal, visiting Erasmus project student from Leiden University, who is working on the synthesis of high voltage metal oxide nanostructures for Li-ion batteries

-Christian Arenas, MSc by research student, currently writing up his thesis on solid electrolytes for energy storage.
+Christian Arenas, Research student, who worked on solid electrolytes for energy storage.

 Dr Thomas Ashton completed his PhD in the Corr group and went on to postdoctoral work with Prof Jawwad Darr at UCL.

 Max Terban, Columbia-Glasgow research exchange scholarship from Columbia University to work on nanoparticle conservation strategies for the Mary Rose.